lit/lit/docs/_guide/03-template-reference.md

 `guard(expressions, valueFn)`

-Avoids re-evaluating an expensive template functions (`valueFn`) unless one of the identified expressions changes identity.
+Avoids re-evaluating an expensive template function (`valueFn`) unless one of the identified expressions changes identity.
+Returns the value of `valueFn`, which may be cached.

 The `expressions` argument can either be a single (non-array) expression, or an array of multiple expressions to monitor.